triangledirt/books/README.md

 i used to drink tea when i wrote—for a while i had a writing hoodie—mostly my ritual is a writing drink (coffee lately)

 i do a little every day—i dont think about writing when im not doing it—i keep my fingers on the keys the whole time—and i dont stop writing until im finished with the book !!

-## why wont you discuss your books with me ??

-i decided not to

-for simplicity (in my life) i have decided not to discuss anything

-with anyone

-ever

 ## whats your real name ??